rolandtoth/TemplateLatteReplace/docs/macros/README.md

 # Macros

 The module comes with a few helper macros besides the built-in ones.

-If you don't need them you can disable in the module's settings page.
+Select a macro from the left sidebar to see its details.